-This article is an elaboration on the idea of factoring action items from reference information.
-Ultimately, your ability to organize and act on your information is one of the most effective ways to improve your personal productivity and effectiveness.
+This article is an elaboration on the idea of factoring action items from reference information:

 - Learn the difference between action information and reference information.